5.6 Defect Management

 5. Fix and build the change.

-6. Confirm the fix through retesting and regression testing as needed.
+6. Confirm the fix through retesting (confirmation testing) and regression testing as needed.

-The process should be followed by all relevant stakeholders.
-Developers, testers, product owners, support staff, analysts, and managers may all interact with defect reports.
-The process should also define classification rules so severity, priority, duplicates, rejected reports, and deferred defects are handled consistently.
+The process should be followed by all relevant stakeholders: developers, testers, product owners, support staff, analysts, and managers may all interact with defect reports.
+It should also define classification rules so severity, priority, duplicates, rejected reports, and deferred defects are handled consistently.

-A good defect report helps the people responsible for resolution understand the issue.
-It also supports quality tracking and process improvement.
-If many high-severity defects cluster around one module, one supplier, one requirement type, or one test level, the team can improve its development and test process.
+A good defect report helps the people responsible for resolution understand the issue, and it supports quality tracking and process improvement.
+If many high-severity defects cluster around one module, supplier, requirement type, or test level, the team can improve its development and test process.

-A poor report says, "Checkout broken."
-A useful report says what was tested, what version was used, what steps were taken, what data was entered, what was expected, what happened instead, how often it happens, what evidence exists, and why it matters.
-The report should reduce investigation time, not transfer confusion to someone else.
+A poor report says "Checkout broken."
+A useful report states what was tested, what version was used, what steps were taken, what data was entered, what was expected, what happened instead, how often it happens, what evidence exists, and why it matters.
+The report should reduce investigation time, not transfer confusion.

 FieldPurpose